chrisl8/dotfiles/README.md

 TODO: Script the contents of my Linux setup doc.

 # Fonts

 Fonts are vendored here so that I can easily set them up for the terminal of my system if needed.

-For Ubuntu Terminal:
+See README.md in each fonts sub-folder for source information.

+## Install the Font for Ubuntu
 1. Open "Files"
-2. Navigate to "Home"/dotfiles/
+2. Navigate to "Home"/dotfiles/fonts/JetBrainsMonoNerdFonts

-See README.md in each fonts sub-folder for source information.
+3. Find and double-click on `JetBrains Mono Regular Nerd Font Complete.ttf`
+4. Click "Install"

+Now open your Terminal settings and set this Font.

+Your Powerline prompt should look amazing!

+## Install the Font for Windows

+TODO: Add Instructions.

+# TMUX

+Run `gomux` when you start yoru terminal and it will open a new named session or attach to it if it already exists.